FORT BRAGG, N.C. –

 While time has passed, the significance of their actions has not diminished – especially for today’s Army Reserve Soldiers who proudly wear their unit insignias.

 Maj.
 Gen. A.C.
-Roper, Deputy Commander of the U.S. Army Reserve, traveled to France with other Army Reserve Soldiers to walk those historic battle fields and partake in WWI Commemorations.
+Roper, Deputy Chief of the U.S. Army Reserve, traveled to France with other Army Reserve Soldiers to walk those historic battle fields and partake in WWI Commemorations.

 “It is vitally important that we remember the Army Reserve’s contribution to WWI.
 We had our genesis here,” said Roper.
 “This war helped shape the Army Reserve we are today.”

 WWI helped shape how we are organized, how we fight, and the technologies we use, said Roper.
 WWI was our first introduction to the modern battlefield which included tanks, motor vehicles, aircraft, long range artillery, and machine guns.

 “We had some hard lessons to learn – and we adapted,” said Roper.
 “We became more agile and those lessons we learned continue to benefit us today.
 We are an Army on the move.
 We’re building readiness, we’re building a greater level of lethality - and we can trace our roots right back here to WWI.”

 Those roots include the 77th, 78th, 79th, 80th, 81st, 89th, 90th and 91st Divisions, which all fought in France during WWI and whose legacies are carried in the Army Reserve today.